Skip to content

 Smart routing is built into the OpenClaw platform on Rapid Claw.
 You don't configure it.
 The routing layer runs automatically and classifies each task before it hits an inference endpoint.

-The $29/mo plan includes $20 in AI tokens.
-Because of routing, that $20 typically covers 3–5x the effective work you'd get spending the same $20 at raw API rates — the cheap tasks are dramatically cheaper, which stretches the budget for the frontier-model tasks that actually need it.
+The $29/mo plan (credit card required) includes $20 in API credits.
+Because of routing, every dollar goes further — cheap tasks are sent to lighter models, which stretches the budget for the frontier-model tasks that actually need it.
+All purchases are final.

 Who should actually care about this